fenago/apache-cassandra/lab_3.md

 cluster, we can type the CQL statement, shown in the following screenshot, in `cqlsh`.

-This utility will be used extensively in this book to demonstrate how to use CQL to define the Cassandra data model:
+This utility will be used extensively in this course to demonstrate how to use CQL to define the Cassandra data model: